asmitaj08/asmitaj08.github.io/about.markdown

 [jekyll-organization]: https://github.com/jekyll -->

 Hi there!!
 I am Asmita.
 I am a PhD candidate at UC Davis.
-My research domain is embedded firmware security.
+My research domain is embedded firmware security targeting firmware fuzzing.
 Looking forward to adding more content on my website about my research, and generic info about embedded security.<br>
 *(More contents yet to be added)*